-- Due to the COVID-19 pandemic, Executive Order 2020-11 provided a temporary suspension of certain state's employment security laws governing unemployment benefits to include waiving of the waiting week effective March 8, 2020, through Jan.
-2, 2021.
-Claimants and employers are granted an additional 14 days for all appeals filed. - The Cares Act was passed by Congress and signed by President Donald Trump on March 29, 2020.
-Idaho Labor Department signed on to these programs under an agreement with the US Department of Labor.
+- 2020 The CARES Act was passed by Congress and signed by Pres.
+Donald Trump on March 29, 2020.
+Idaho Department of Labor signed on to these programs under an agreement with the U.S. Department of Labor.
 This act provided for: - Pandemic Unemployment Assistance (PUA) effective March 29, 2020.
-PUA is a federal program that allows those individuals usually not eligible for UI to receive benefits (selfemployed, monetarily ineligible, those that are not working due to COVID-19).
+PUA is a federal program that allows those individuals usually not eligible for UI to receive benefits (self-employed, monetarily ineligible, those that are not working due to COVID-19).
 The claimant must be unemployed due to the COVID-19 pandemic. - The Federal Pandemic Unemployment Compensation (FPUC) effective March 29, through July 26, 2020, providing an additional \$600 per week to all eligible weeks. - The Pandemic Emergency Unemployment Compensation (PEUC) effective March 29, 2020, providing additional unemployment payments to those who had exhausted all regular UI benefits. - 2020 Idaho pays Extended Benefits June 8 through Aug.
 22 due to the rise in the unemployment insurance rate. - As of June 19, the Department no longer reviews all separations within the 14 times the claimant's weekly benefit amount.
 Only the last separation is adjudicated.
-Requalification is still 14 times the claimant weekly benefit amount. - The Lost Wages Assistance (LWA) program begins on July 26 and runs through Aug.
+Requalification is still 14 times the claimant weekly benefit amount. - 2020 The Lost Wages Assistance (LWA) program begins on July 26 and runs through Aug.
 29, 2020.
-The LWA program added an additional \$300 per week for each payment. - On Nov.
-29 the Department begins requiring claimants to go through ID.me, Labor's identity proofing partner, to combat the high volume of attempted fraudulent claims. - The President signs the Continuing Assistance Act on Dec.
-27 which extends the Cares Act programs through March 13, 2021.
+The LWA program added an additional \$300 per week for each payment. - 2020 On Nov.
+29 the Department begins requiring claimants to go through ID.me, Labor's identity proofing partner, to combat the high volume of attempted fraudulent claims. - 2020 Pres.
+Donald Trump signs the Continuing Assistance Act on Dec.
+27 which extends the CARES Act programs through March 13, 2021.
 PUA goes from 39 to 50 weeks.
 PEUC goes from 13 to 24 weeks.
-FPUC was reinstated with payments of \$300 per eligible week. - The President signs the American Rescue Plan Act of 2021 on March 11, which further extends the Cares Act programs to September 4, 2021.
-PUA is capped at 75 weeks, PECU at 49 weeks and FPUC continues at \$300 per eligible week. - Gov. Brad Little announces on May 11 that Idaho will stop participating in the Cares Act programs effective June 20. - Statute was changed effective July 1 establishing a four-week cap on the illness provision, which allows individuals who became ill after filing their claim, to still receive benefits. - 2021 ID.me, the Department's identity proofing partner, is fully implemented as of July 7.
+FPUC was reinstated with payments of \$300 per eligible week. - 2021 Pres.
+Joe Biden signs the American Rescue Plan Act of 2021 on March 11, which further extends the CARES Act programs to Sept.
+4, 2021.
+PUA is capped at 75 weeks, PECU at 49 weeks and FPUC continues at \$300 per eligible week. - 2021 Gov. Brad Little announces on May 11 that Idaho will stop participating in the CARES Act programs effective June 20. - 2021 Statute was changed effective July 1, establishing a four-week cap on the illness provision, which allows individuals who became ill after filing their claim to still receive benefits. - 2021 ID.me, the Department's identity proofing partner, is fully implemented as of July 7.
 All claimants must go through ID.me to access the Claimant Portal.
-If a claimant is unable/unwilling to go through the ID.me process, the claim will be processed manually, and the claimant will not be able to have direct deposit.
+If a claimant is unable/unwilling to go through the ID.me process, the claim will be processed manually, and the claimant will not be able to have direct deposit. - 2023 Gov. Brad Little signs legislation that would allow unemployment insurance benefits to individuals who must leave their employment due to being a victim of domestic violence or due to their military spouse being transferred.